1.Do I need to take the GRE and the MCAT to apply for the MD/PhD Program?

 5. Can I apply to the MD/PhD Program after starting medical school?

-Yes!!
-You can apply to the Flexible Program after completing one, two or even three years of medical school.
+Yes!
+You can apply to the program after completing one, two or even three years of medical school.

 6. I submitted my AMCAS application but did not choose the Combined Medical Degree/PhD

 as my program choice.
 Can I still be considered?

 Yes, but you must contact the MD/PhD program directly.
 If your application is approved for further consideration, then you must complete a supplemental application that includes the following: